 Stirring constantly, cook until your gravy thickens.

-Serve with mashed potatoes and a vegetable and DINNER is ready!
+Serve the pot roast with mashed potatoes and a vegetable and DINNER is ready!

 Sunday dinner just like mom used to make!
 This is the easiest pot roast recipe ever.
 It cooks in the crock pot making the meat perfectly moist and tender.

 - 2 Cups of Water

 - Salt and Pepper

 - 2 tbs Butter

 - 2 Cups of Beef Broth; from the crock pot